 Part of the mission here at DroneBase is to inspire our pilots to reach new heights and explore the boundaries of creativity.
-Sometimes that happens by giving them access to new tools, such as our recently launched AirCraft platform.
-But often it's as simple as highlighting incredible work from around the world.
+Sometimes that happens by giving them access to new tools, and other times it's as simple as highlighting incredible work from around the world.

 With Christmas on the horizon and winter settling in, what better time to take a look through the catalog of winter aerial photography?
 Crisp snow, ice, pine trees and that perfect December light - what more could a drone pilot want?